dehlirious/PocketProxy/README.md

     </a>
 </p>

-PocketProxy is a straightforward PHP web proxy tailored for individuals seeking an uncomplicated method to bypass internet content filters, enhance online privacy, or browse the internet anonymously.
+PocketProxy is an advanced PHP web proxy designed for easy bypassing of internet content filters, boosting online privacy, and anonymous browsing, catering specifically to users in need of a simple yet powerful online experience.

 Experience PocketProxy in action: [https://zrr.us/pocketproxy.php](https://zrr.us/pocketproxy.php)